-Barron Spotlighters is announcing their 2014-2015 season and has scheduled auditions for the first show of the season, Dear Ruth, which opens September 25 and continues through October 5.
+Barron Spotlighters is opening the 2014-2015 season with Dear Ruth, which opens September 25 and continues through October 5.

 Dear Ruth, one of the most popular comedy hits of modern times,was presented by Barron Spotlighters many years ago before they made the BACC their home.
 It tells the story of a young girl who uses the name of her older sister to carry on a romantic correspondence with an overseas solder.
 Though the older sister is already engaged, a series of hilarious complications and plot twists makes everything work out in the end.

 The second show of the season is the musical Hot Rod, which will be presented in January.
 Hot Rod is a boppin’ nifty fifties musical that steps away from the world of malt shops and sock hops!
 Peggy Sue used to be the best of the street racers, but now her aspirations run toward college.
 Her sister, Betty Lou, however, is a street racer who ends up owing bookie Daytona Bob a heap of money when she loses a race for him.
 Daytona Bob makes a new bet — Peggy Sue must race for him.
 If she wins, he’ll let Betty Lou off the hook.
 A great family show with lots of fun music, Hot Rod opens January 15 and runs through January 25.